 They should be open about what tactics they use.
 They should feel comfortable discussing their approach to SEO with you.
 And they should absolutely not promise to get your website on the first page of Google or generate more leads/sales for your business.

-Here’s another question to bring into your initial consultation with an SEO professional: “Do you customise your SEO strategies to each business?”
+Here’s another question to bring into your initial consultation with an SEO professional: “Do you customise your SEO strategies for each business?”

 And if they say “yes”, follow it up with a, “How have you customised strategies for two unique businesses in the past?”